SkylerA/t3_ffmpeg_tensorflow_boiler/README.md

+This is some initial experimentation with getting client side video parsing and inference going in the browser, these are minimal steps to get to a dev environment, but a better approach should be explored for production.

 # FFMPeg Initial Setup Steps
 - `npm install @ffmpeg/ffmpeg @ffmpeg/core`
 - Enable SharedBuffer via Cors Headers.
 See headers addition to next.config.mjs